Skip to main content

 This is also why they started a community garden 13 years ago.

-They named it Cielo which translates to heaven in Spanish, but it is also an acronym for Community, Interfaith, Education, Learning and Opportunity.
+They named it Cielo which translates to heaven in Spanish.
+Cielo also serves as an acronym for Community, Interfaith, Education, Learning and Opportunity.

-“This allows the gardeners to create their gardens,” she said.
-“Many of them raised and grew their own food in their countries so this gave them a way to continue their garden here.
-And put healthy food on the table.”
+“This allows the gardeners to create their gardens,” Leifeste said.
+“Many of them raised and grew their own food in their countries, so this gave them a way to continue their garden here and put healthy food on the table.”

-Even though not all churches have a community garden like Cielo, the major takeaway is for churches, no matter what the faith may be, to serve as a home away from home.
+Even though not all houses of worship have a community garden like Cielo, the major takeaway is for churches, no matter what the faith may be, to serve as a home away from home.

 “A lot of people come from other countries that don’t have family here and I can say the church is one of those places you can have community and family,” Ortiz said.